suixinsuo/olympus-protocol/docs/GettingStarted.md

 > https://metamask.io/

 You can import your own testing account or create one within your metamask.
-After that you will need some testing ether that you can either get in the faucet gitter channel or the faucet of the kovan network from Parity:
+After that you will need some testing ether that you can either get in the faucet gitter channel or the faucet of the Kovan network from Parity:

 > https://gitter.im/kovan-testnet/faucet
 > https://faucet.kovan.network/